Current Suspected Overdose Deaths in Delaware for 2020: Get Help Now!

 Child Development Watch (CDW) provides assessments, service coordination, Individualized Family Service Plans, and referrals to community services, to families of children with disabilities or developmental delays.
 The system assists families in coordinating services based on the needs of the child and their family.
 Eligibility is based on diagnosis and degree of developmental delay, not on the family's income.

-DMS staff provide overall management for the system and ensure compliance with the federal requirements of the Individuals With Disabilities Education Improvement Act of 2004, which provides funding to help support the system.
+Birth to Three staff provide overall management for the system and ensure compliance with the federal requirements of IDEA, which provides funding to help support the system.

-Major partners, through agreements and contracts, are Department of Education; Department of Services for Children, Youth and Their Families; Christiana Care Health Services, Inc.; Alfred I duPont Hospital for Children; and community providers.
+Major partners, through agreements and contracts, are the Delaware Department of Education; Department of Services for Children, Youth and Their Families; and other community providers.

 For more information about early intervention administration, contact the Birth to Three office.

 For more information about early intervention services, visit the Child Development Watch web page or call CDW directly at:

 Current news and community events

 Contact Information for Early Intervention Providers and Resources.

 Approved Annual Grant Applications.